 Manuscripts that report on population genetics should include special justification for presenting data based on both limited genetic data (<10 microsatellites or a single, low variability mtDNA region) and/or small sample sizes (<100 individuals).
 PeerJ does not publish primer notes.
 Manuscripts that report the characterization of specific primers (such as microsatellites) should include substantial biological analyses, and address a biological question or hypothesis as the focus of the submission.

 In order to increase discoverability, when naming a new species we recommend that the names are mentioned in the title (where feasible) and in the abstract of your article.
 If multiple new species are being named then it may not be practical to include all or any of them in the title due to space constraints.New Zoological Taxonomic Names: Electronic publication of new zoological taxonomic names is now permitted by the ICZN with an amendment to the current Code.
 To name a new zoological species, genus or family, authors must comply with rules of the ICZN that require details of the publication to be entered into the official ICZN registry, Zoobank.
-Please note that PeerJ will be archived in PubMed Central and CLOCKSS, and will show up as a known journal during the ZooBank registration process.
+PeerJ is listed in PubMed Central SCIE and CLOCKSS, and will show up as a known journal during the ZooBank registration process.

 - In the metadata, the globally unique identifier (GUID), currently a Life Science Identifier (LSID), should be listed with the new species name.
 For example:

 Brachycephalus mariaeterezae sp. nov. urn:lsid:zoobank.org:act:74D8D85E-BE68-4A51-AF85-DC97C564D458

 - Authors must use the following text in the Methods section: